Part of our Best Pubs in London microsite. Is your local listed?

 Until the late 20th century, the pub and surrounding land belonged to the Bishops of Ely.
-Technically, it was part of Cambridgeshire and subject to different bylaws to the surrounding streets.
+Technically, it was part of Cambridgeshire and subject to different bylaws to the adjacent streets.
 Urban myths arose that criminals could evade arrest by seeking sanctuary from the Metropolitan or City Police, who would be out of jurisdiction.
 Perhaps that's why dodgy diamond dealer Doug the Head uses it as his local in the Guy Ritchie film Snatch.